IreneSophia/PESI/README.md

 * only segments with total motion energy within 25 and 75 percentiles are used
 * of these, each 4 segments of each dyad with the highest and lowest synchrony values based on the peaks

 This resulted in a total of 64 10-second video segments of 8 dyads, always 4 high synchrony and 4 low synchrony.
 Half of the dyads consisted of one autistic and one non-autistic person, the other half of two non-autistic people.
-There were no differences in motion or synchrony between the two dyad types.
+There were no differences in motion or synchrony between the two dyad types (see `prepro/stimevalPESI.Rmd')

 The original videos were already processes with a filter such that only outlines of the interaction partners were visible.
 One person was always coloured in green and one in white.
 Therefore, we processed the frames by greyscaling them and changing the contrast to make both interaction partners coloured white and the outlines well visible.
 Additionally, the frames were rescaled by a factor of 1.75.